ALSETLab/S3DKAmbientModeEstimator/Converting_to_v2.0.md

 ## Algorithm Loop

-The algorithm loop now contains the final 3 stages of v1.1 as its process.
+The algorithm loop now contains the final 3 stages of v1.1 as its main process.

 **The signal selection currently does not work correctly.
 It should be replaced with the temporary "Mode Est Acquire Data.vi" (should also be renamed).
 In addition, the "Phase Comparison" selection should be updated to work with this template.
 To begin, I have made an output of